OpenBB-finance/OpenBB/website/content/bot/reference/telegram/crypto/bio.md

 # bio

-Get fundamental information about a crypto
+This command allows the user to retrieve fundamental information about a crypto, such as its current price, 24-hour trading volume, market cap, and other key metrics, by entering a specific crypto symbol (e.g. "BTC") as an argument.

 ### Usage